cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 ..
 TODO: autogenerate this permission list https://github.com/cylc/cylc-uiserver/issues/466

-Permissions can be granted for each Cylc command individually, for convenience commands are arranged into groups to avoid having to list them individually:
+Permissions can be granted for each Cylc command individually.
+For convenience, commands are arranged into groups to avoid having to list them individually:

 ``READ`` (i.e. read-only access)